 - 6.35 Policy DM15 advises that the cumulative effect on the landscape arising as a result of the development in combination with existing lawful caravans needs to be assessed and to ensure no significant harm arises to the landscape and rural character of the area. - 6.36 The information in the preceding parts of this report, including the planning history section, have set out the planning history of adjacent sites. - 6.37 In terms of cumulative impact, paragraph 17 of the appeal relating to Oak Tree Farm states "Both appeal schemes would be in keeping with the wider landscape character in terms of the existing and proposed boundary planting and would also reflect the scattered form of development in the surrounding area.
 Thus, the cumulative effect of the development in either appeal would not be harmful." - 6.38 The inspector also states in the same paragraph "If the various unauthorised sites were removed and returned to agricultural fields, the site with appropriate boundary planting would remain low key.
 I have no reason to doubt that the planting could be maintained, improved, and retained in the long-term.". - 6.39 With regards to paragraph 17, the Inspector would have to consider either outcome in terms of the other unauthorised adjacent sites (removal or retention), it appears that the overriding consideration was that the nature of the site with caravans meant that the sites were low key and had the benefit of landscape screening.
-The possibility of the other sites becoming lawful was also a factor but not the overriding one. - 6.40 The landscape impact of the proposal has been assessed above and it is not assessed that any landscape harm occurs as a result of the development.
-Were the surrounding sites removed and returned to agricultural fields, the site would remain low key when viewed from Lenham Road.
+The possibility of the other sites becoming lawful was also a factor but not the overriding one. - 6.40 The landscape impact of the proposal has been assessed above and it is concluded that the landscape harm that occurs as a result of the development is not grounds for refusal of permission.
+Were the surrounding sites removed and returned to agricultural fields, the application site would also remain low key when viewed from Lenham Road.
 Additional landscaping is sought through planning condition.
-The current submitted proposal for two additional mobiles and two additional tourers which benefit from existing landscaping would also be a 'low key' development and will not result in significant cumulative landscape harm sufficient to warrant a refusal on cumulative harm.
+The current submitted proposal for one mobile, a tourer and utility buildings which benefit from existing landscaping would also be a 'low key' development and will not result in significant cumulative landscape harm that is sufficient to warrant a refusal on cumulative harm.